ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 }
 ```

-This would allow usage of bare specifiers from a client-side JavaScript file:
+This will now allow usage of bare specifiers from a client-side JavaScript file:

 ```js
 import pauseSvg from "heroicons/24/solid/pause.svg?type=raw";